gvwilson/thirdbit/src/fiction/makers-return/index.md

       - And something else: a memory of a voice while she was sleeping and dreaming (foreshadow Patient)
     - Rock clips the shuttle
     - Lawson: "We have to set down"
-    - Lands the shuttle in a field near a small abandoned farmhouse
+    - Lands the shuttle in a field near an abandoned bunker
       - Violet is afraid
       - Sindy squeezes her hand and says, "Don't worry, this kind of thing happens to me a lot."
+      - But she is also afraid (flashback to encounter with Patient)
-    - Lawson, Z40, and Z44 go out to inspect the damage and their surroundings
+    - Lawson, Z40, and Z51 go out to inspect the damage and their surroundings
     - Violet and Sindy talk
       - Violet (thinking of Lawson) doesn't want to give too much away
       - But does reveal they've been in frozen sleep for a long time